Piyushshrii/Gitlabs_vs_Jenkins-CICD-Pipeline-/README.md

 ## 🛠 How to Use
 ### **GitLab CI/CD**
-1. Add `.gitlab-ci.yml` to the root of your repository.
+1. Add `.gitlab-ci.yml` to the root of your repository create a new project in gitlabs.
 2. Ensure GitLab Runner is properly set up replace your configured runner name in the script yaml file.
+3. Setup DOCKER_USER AND DOCKER_PASS environmnet variable from project CICD setting
+4. Dont forget to docker to usergroup
-3. Push changes to trigger the pipeline.
+5. Push changes to trigger the pipeline.

 ### **Jenkins**
 1. Add `Jenkinsfile` to the repository.
 2. Configure a Jenkins pipeline job pointing to your repo.
+3. Setup DOCKER_USER AND DOCKER_PASS environmnet variable to global credentials
+4. Dont forget to docker & jenkins to usergroup
-3. Run the job to execute the pipeline.
+5. Run the job to execute the pipeline.

 ---